cdinger/rasql/README.md

 ## Correlated subqueries

-You can reference columns that are defined outside the current lexical scope:
+You can reference columns that are defined outside the current lexical scope by creating a var of a relation and using it like a value:

 ```clojure
 (defrelation dept :ps_dept_tbl)